melezhik/Sparrow6/documentation/taskchecks.md

 # Soft checks

-Soft checks is a special form of regexp expression check, so when a check fails it does not in check failure, the fact of mismatch just printed in report.
+Soft checks is a special form of regexp expression check, so when a soft check matching fails the parser does not consider this as a failure, the fact of mismatch just printed out in report.
 If soft check matched it acts identically to regular ( none soft ) successfull check

 Mostly soft checks are used together with generator/code expressions to implimen conditional or optional checks, here is an example: